aimeebc/machine-learning-coursework/README.md

 # Machine Learning Coursework
-Here you will find my ipnyb notebooks containing the completed coursework for four Coursera Machine Learning courses I audited.
+Here you will find my .ipynb notebooks containing the completed coursework for four Coursera Machine Learning courses I audited.

 The courses are:
   * Machine Learning Foundations: A Case Study Approach